cjdunteman/cjdunteman/README.md

 ## A Bit About Me

 - I have a strong passion for security and privacy
-- I love learning new programming languages, frameworks, and tools
+- I'm also interested in stocks and finance
-- I am a big supporter of open-source software
+- If I'm not at my computer, I'd like to be skiing 🎿

 ## My Tech Stack / Skills